Resources

 Research and support facilities available to students in the program:

-Research and support facilities are available on campus in the Psychology Department as well as in other departments, such as Computer Science and Engineering.
-Facilities are also available in a research park adjacent to the university.
-On-campus facilities include the Team Performance Lab, the Visual Performance Lab, the Center for Applied Human Factors in Aviation, and the Center for Research and Education in Optics and Lasers.
-Excellent simulation, training, and virtual environment capabilities are available through the Institute for Simulation and Training in conjunction with U.S. Army and Navy labs.
-Private research organizations in the area also provide facilities to students.
+UCF the Center for Research and Education in Optics and Lasers.
+Excellent simulation, training, and virtual environment capabilities are available through the Institute for Simulation and Training in conjunction with other job and internship opportunities at U.S. Patrick Air Force Base, NASA, Lockheed Martin Corp., Walt Disney Theme Parks, Design Interactive, SoarTech, U.S. Army, Navy labs, etc. Private research organizations in the area also provide facilities to students.
 Graduate student office space is available through Psychology Department facilities.

 Teaching opportunities available to students in the program:

 Students are trained to perform in the classroom and to give professional presentations in industrial and government settings.
-To facilitate this training, teaching positions for a variety of undergraduate psychology classes are available through the Psychology Department as well as through local community colleges.
+To facilitate this training, teaching positions for a variety of undergraduate psychology classes are available through the Psychology Department, as well as through local community colleges.
 Before a student accepts a teaching position in the department, he or she must complete a mandatory teaching seminar as part of the offered curriculum.
 Departmental teaching positions are competitive and provide excellent experience.
 All students are encouraged to pursue them.

 Current research activities and projects being carried out by program faculty and/or students: